MakeyeB/boring-lecture/README.md

 # Boring Lecture

 By Makeye Buchanan
-A webpage with the theme of 'boring lecture'.
+A webpage with the theme of 'Boring Lecture'.

 #### Technologies Used